malcock1/forgerock/README.md

 1. Ensure Python is installed on the deployment machine, details of installing Python can be found [here](https://www.python.org/downloads/)

+2. Ensure Pip is installed on the deployment machine, details of how to install for you Operating system can be found [here](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)

 2. Ensure Ansible is installed on the deployment machine.
 You can following the installation instructions for your Operating system [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 3. Ensure the following Python dependencies are met by running the following command: